-6. Combine Ingredients together.
+STEP 6.
+Combine the ingredients together.
 Alright!
-Now that we have our three separate components made, the whipped cream, the chocolate zabaglione and the meringue ... let's combine them all together.
+Now that we have our three separate components made, the whipped cream, the chocolate zabaglione, and the meringue ... let's combine them all together.

 Add the cream to the chocolate zabaglione.
-Fold it through in two batches so as to maintain as much of the trapped air in the cream as possible (Image 11 & 12).
+Fold it through in two batches so as to maintain as much of the trapped air in the cream as possible (Images 11 & 12).

 TIP: How to fold in the egg whites